Quick Answer

 Nutritional benefits of tuna:

 A 3-ounce serving of canned light tuna provides 20 grams of complete protein, supporting the elevated protein requirements (71 grams daily) during pregnancy.
 Tuna delivers omega-3 fatty acids—specifically EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid)—which are critical for fetal brain development, retinal formation, and immune function.
-Research demonstrates that adequate maternal omega-3 intake is associated with reduced risk of preterm birth and improved cognitive development in offspring.

 Additionally, tuna provides vitamin D (supporting calcium absorption and immune function), selenium (thyroid and antioxidant support), vitamin B12 (neurological development), and niacin (energy metabolism).